ansible/product-demos-bootstrap/README.md

 # product-demos-bootstrap
-Bootstrap playbook for adding [Ansible Product Demos](https://github.com/ansible/product-demos) to an existing Ansible Automation Platform environment.
+Bootstrap playbook for adding [Ansible Product Demos](https://github.com/ansible/product-demos) to an existing Ansible Automation Platform (AAP) environment.

 ## Using this Repo